3 Ways to Handle your Finances when you get Married

 Since the subject of money is an area of conflict for romantic partners, couples must be gentle and not accusatory when bringing up these sensitive topics.

 There is nothing more terrifying than giving your money (or part of it) to someone that you don’t trust.
 Getting married, you are trusting your partner with a lot of financial responsibilities.
-You will rely on them to do their part in paying the bills; you trust that they will earn an income to help run the household, you trust that they are not going to overspend and throw your whole budget off-track.
+You will rely on them to do their part in paying the bills; you trust that they will earn an income to help run the household, and you trust that they are not going to overspend and throw your whole budget off track.

 The best way to build trust as financial and romantic partners is, to be honest with one another – even if that means admitting some embarrassing things like going bankrupt or bringing a measure of debt into the marriage.

 Your partner can’t help you fix a problem if they don’t know it exists, so open up and be honest with each other.